MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this exercise, you will be able to:

-* Deploy an API to Azure App Service
+* Implement code for
 * Implement HTTP operations in an ASP.NET Core Razor Pages app

 ## Prerequisites